scilus/scilpy/docs/fibertube/DEMO.md

 }
 ```

 This data tells us that none of our streamline managed to stay within the fibertube in which it was seeded (`"truth_vc_ratio": 0.0`).
 However, 40% of streamlines are at most one `blur_radius` away from the end of their respective fibertube (`"res_vc_ratio": 0.4`).
 Lastly, we notice that the streamline with the "worst" trajectory was on average 5.5um away from its fibertube (`"mae_max": 0.0055722481609273775`).
-We can suspect that it started very good early on, but eventually drifted further than 10um, rendering it a NC.

 ## End of Demo